 Before joining EPRF in 1980, Patricia worked on a variety of development projects for the International Development Research Centre and Acres International.
 She taught economics in Jamaica, advised the World Council of Churches’ energy program, and Chaired the Nairobi-based Environment Liaison Centre, a coalition of 300 environmental and citizens’ groups from around the world.
 She is a co-founder of the International Rivers Network and the World Rainforest Movement.

 Elizabeth Brubaker, who joined EPRF in 1987, specializes in the use of property rights and market mechanisms to protect the environment.
 Her books include Property Rights in the Defence of Nature (Earthscan 1995), Liquid Assets: Privatizing and Regulating Canada’s Water Utilities (University of Toronto 2002), and Greener Pastures: Decentralizing the Regulation of Agricultural Pollution (University of Toronto Press 2007).
 She has contributed chapters to 14 other books published in five countries.

 Elizabeth has produced studies of the private financing and delivery of water and wastewater services for the Walkerton Inquiry, the Government of Ontario Panel on the Role of Government, and Indian and Northern Affairs Canada.
 She has participated in a dozen environmental assessments and regulatory hearings.
 Between 2008 and 2011, she was a member of the National Round Table on the Environment and the Economy.

 Frank Cianflone, Accountant / Office Manager, EPRF

-Frank Cianflone has managed EPRF’s office and its books for almost 20 years.
+Frank Cianflone has managed EPRF’s office and its books for more than 20 years.
 He holds a BA in Commerce from the University of Toronto.